 The next stage is to drill out the inside of each tumbler using a hand auger and then using a crook knife carve out the inside side walls of each tumbler to create the perfect drinking experience.
 After the carving process each tumbler is left to air dry slowly for a minimum of 3 months and then treated with walnut oil and then sealed with a food safe beeswax and ready for their first dram!

 A log length of around 20" is suitable to make the stool legs and around 10 - 14" diameter for the stool tops.
 Using a hand auger three holes (mortices) are drilled through the stool top ready for the stool leg assembly.
 The stool legs, available in ash and wild cherry, are cleft in a cleaving brake using a froe.
 Each leg is then carved and shaped with a carving axe and drawknife on a traditional device called a shavehorse.
 This makes stronger, lighter and more graceful legs than that produced by machines.
 Tenons are then formed on the legs using a tenon cutter (a bit like a giant pencil sharpener!).
-Once assembled the stool is lightly sanded and sealed with a natural walnut oil finish.
+Once assembled the stool is lightly sanded and sealed with danish oil to leave a lovely silky lustre finish.

 Rustic Log Display Stands